This post showcases a range of different dragon types.

 4. Wyverns have been depicted in heraldry on shields, coats of arms and banners for hundreds of years, and are a symbol of strength and endurance

-5. Name derived from the Saxon word Wivere, which means “serpent”
+5. Name is derived from the Middle English word wyver, derived from Anglo-French wivre which means “snake”

 6. Other variations include: